cthiagoodev/cthiagoodev/README.md

 ---

-## 🚀 Projetos que participei
+## 🚀 Projects I've contributed to

-- [**Vaden**](https://vaden.dev/) — Framework backend em Dart, criado pela comunidade Flutterando.
+- [**Vaden**](https://vaden.dev/) — Backend framework in Dart, created by the Flutterando community.
-- Aplicativos multiplataforma com Flutter (Android/iOS) com foco em performance, escalabilidade e experiência do usuário.
+- Cross-platform mobile apps with Flutter (Android/iOS) focusing on performance, scalability, and user experience.
-- Desenvolvimento para wearables e smartwatches com código nativo em **Kotlin** e **Swift**.
+- Development for wearables and smartwatches with native code in **Kotlin** and **Swift**.
-- Aplicações com **Jetpack Compose** e **SwiftUI**, explorando o melhor das ferramentas modernas.
+- Applications with **Jetpack Compose** and **SwiftUI**, exploring the best of modern tools.

 ---

-## 📚 Livros que já li
+## 📚 Books I've read

-- *Clean Code* por Robert C. Martin
+- *Clean Code* by Robert C. Martin
-- *Clean Architecture* por Robert C. Martin
+- *Clean Architecture* by Robert C. Martin
-- *Padrões de Projeto* por Erich Gamma, Richard Helm, Ralph Johnson e John Vlissides
+- *Design Patterns* by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides
-- *Refatoração* por Martin Fowler
+- *Refactoring* by Martin Fowler
-- *Kotlin com Android* por Kassiano Resende
+- *Kotlin with Android* by Kassiano Resende
-- *Android Nativo com Kotlin e MVVM* por Paulo Salvatore
+- *Native Android with Kotlin and MVVM* by Paulo Salvatore
-- *O Guia de Dart* por Julio Bitencourt
+- *The Dart Guide* by Julio Bitencourt

 ---

-## 📫 Contato
+## 📫 Contact

 [![Email](https://img.shields.io/badge/Email-c14438?style=for-the-badge&logo=Gmail&logoColor=white)](mailto:cthiagoodev@gmail.com)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/thiagoodev/)